-If you want to locate this service, you can see it as SearchFilterHost.exe process running in task manager.
-This search service consumes some system resources like CPU.
+If you want to locate this service, you can see it as a SearchFilterHost.exe process running in the task manager.
+This search service consumes some system resources like the CPU.
 Should we disable this service?
 Or Is it a Virus?
 Read along to find the answer to your queries.

-SerachFilterHost.exe is a native Windows service, and it should not be disabled since doing so will make your system to slow down significantly.
-The other associated files along with serachfilterhost.exe that consume system resources are SearchProtocolHost.exe and SearchIndexer.exe.
+SerachFilterHost.exe is a native Windows service, and it should not be disabled since doing so will slow your system down significantly.
+The other associated files, along with serachfilterhost.exe, that consume system resources are SearchProtocolHost.exe and SearchIndexer.exe.

 Most of the errors associated with serachfilterhost.exe occur during windows startup or when running a specific program.
 Some of the common errors include “SearchFilterHost.exe Application Error.”, “Cannot find SearchFilterHost.exe.”, “SearchFilterHost.exe is not a valid Win32 application”, and “SearchFilterHost.exe is not running.

 The serachfilterhost problems can primarily arise due to virus or malware infection.
-Other reasons that attribute to these errors are
+Other reasons that contribute to these errors are

-- Corruption of search filter host file, Windows OS files or applications by the virus.
+- Corruption of search filter host files, Windows OS files or applications by the virus.

 - Windows Registry Keys associated with Windows OS or serachfilterhost.exe have been corrupted.

-- Another application is conflicting with Windows operating system
+- Another application is conflicting with the Windows operating system

 1. Rebuild Index

-Since search filter is related to indexing of files, you can resolve the issue by opening the control panel and look for indexing options.
+Since the search filter is related to the indexing files, you can resolve the issue by opening the control panel and looking for indexing options.
 Click on “Advanced”.
-In the next window, under troubleshooting section, click “rebuild” that will delete the old indexing and re-build the indexing afresh.
+In the next window, under the troubleshooting section, click “rebuild”, which will delete the old indexing and re-build the indexing afresh.

 2. Modify Index

-You can modify the way indexing in performed in the Windows operating system.
-You have the option to add or delete the files from indexing list.
-One of the file extensions that take up high resources is XML extension files.
+You can modify the way indexing is performed in the Windows operating system.
+You have the option to add or delete the files from the indexing list.
+One file extension that takes up high resources is XML extension files.
 Follow the procedure below to modify the indexing settings.